nomadops/.github/profile/README.md

 # NomadOps

 Greetings!
-NomadOps utilizes DevOps principals and Infrastructure As Code (IAC) to bootstrap, maintain, and manage yor DevOps environment.
-We offer hourly consulting and project services, mothly support contracts and private or open-source Terraform module development & maintenance.
+NomadOps utilizes DevOps principals and Infrastructure As Code (IAC) to bootstrap, maintain, and manage yor production and development pipelines in the cloud.
+We offer hourly consulting and project services, long-term IAC support contracts and private or open-source Terraform module development & maintenance.
 Our engineers are American but are based in Istanbul (UTC+3).

 ### Technologies